 Kontakion — Tone 2

-We honour you, O Cyprian,
+We honor you, O Cyprian,

 as a true shepherd who with your sacred words and divinely-wise doctrines

-has shown us the boundary-stones marking out the one Church of Christ.
+have shown us the boundary-stones marking out the one Church of Christ.

 Even unto death you bore witness with courage;

 wherefore, we extol you as a Hierarch and a Martyr.

 Saint Gennadius, Patriarch of Constantinople – Troparion & Kontakion

 Troparion — Tone 4